IBM/watson-assistant-slots-intro/README.md

 *Read this in other languages: [한국어](README-ko.md), [日本語](README-ja.md)*

-> Watson Conversation is now Watson Assistant.
-Although some images in this code pattern may show the service as Watson Conversation, the steps and processes will still work.

 In this Code Pattern, we will use the Watson Assistant Slots feature to build a chatbot that takes a pizza order.
 The needed information such as size, type, and ingredient choices can all be entered within one Assistant Node, unlike